Angus Morrison (pianist): Pianist

 Angus Morrison lived at 9, Oakley Street in Chelsea.
 He made his London debut as a pianist in 1923 at the RCM, playing two pieces by Albéniz and the F minor sonata, Op.
 5 by Brahms, and made his Proms debut in 1927.
 In 1926 he began teaching at the Royal College, carrying on for over 45 years until his retirement in 1975.
 From the mid-1930s he also played in a trio with violinist Jean Pougnet and cellist Anthony Pini.
 He was a champion of French and English music in particular, playing John Ireland's Piano Concerto several times, including at the Proms in 1933.
 Morrison left no recordings.

 Teacher

 At the Royal College his pupils included Armand D'Angour, Ruth Dyson, Colin Horsley, John Lill, Alan Rowlands, Melvyn Tan, Katherine Storr and Julius Drake.
 He was pianist for the Ballet Rambert from 1931 to 1941, and was music director there between 1940 and 41.
-He was also an occasional actor, appearing as the pianist in the 1940 film Gaslight.
+He was also an occasional actor, appearing (approximately 36 minutes in) as the pianist in the 1940 film Gaslight.
 Morrison was appointed a Commander of the Order of the British Empire (CBE) in 1979.

 To mark his 80th birthday a concert was held at the Royal College of Music on 27 May 1982, with Morrison once again performing the solo part of The Rio Grande, soloist Mary Hart and the RCM chorus and orchestra conducted by Sir David Willcocks.